 Want to take Hevo for a spin?
 Sign Up or a 14-day free trial and experience the feature-rich Hevo suite firsthand.
 Also checkout our unbeatable pricing to choose the best plan for your organization.

-Srishty loves breaking down complexities of data integration and analysis, through her detailed and comprehensive content to help data teams in understanding intricate subjects and solve business problems.
+Srishty has over 3 years of experience and holds a master's degree in computer science from the University of Washington.
+Specializing in data integration and analysis, she creates detailed content to help data teams understand intricate subjects and solve business problems.